 Tracker was a visionary, a strategist and a projector of ideas, renowned for his irreverent humour and his determination to tell things the way he saw them.
 Having known him for many years, Alexis Wright interviewed Tracker, along with family, friends, colleagues, and the politicians he influenced, weaving his and their stories together in a manner reminiscent of the work of Nobel Prize-winning author Svetlana Alexievich.
 The book is as much a testament to the powerful role played by storytelling in contemporary Aboriginal life as it is to the legacy of an extraordinary man.

-Non Fiction, 2017, 650 pgs - https://giramondopublishing.com/product/tracker/ for warmth and humour in the face of unspeakable personal tragedy mark her out as a one-off and make this biography unmissable.
+Non Fiction, 2017, 650 pgs - https://giramondopublishing.com/product/tracker/

 The Trauma Cleaner by Sarah Krasnostein